iotc-secretariat/iotc-tcac-simulations/README.md

 -   That there are different views as whether `EUR` (*European Union / REIO*) "(...) *should benefit from the portion of the coastal state allocation criteria related to aspirations under paragraph 6.6(1)(a) (...)*" (see Appendix 4, para.
 2 of [https://iotc.org/documents/TCAC/12/RE](https://iotc.org/sites/default/files/documents/2023/12/IOTC-2023-TCAC12-RE.pdf) *Report of the 12^th^ Technical Committee on Allocation Criteria*).

-> In lack of other indications, the simulation considers `EUR` (*European Union / REIO*) as benefiting from the portion of allocation specified by paragraph 6.6(1)(a) of [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx).
+> For simplicity's sake, the simulation temporarily considers `EUR` (*European Union / REIO*) as benefiting from the portion of allocation specified by paragraph 6.6(1)(a) of [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx).

-> `GBR` has requested the IOTC Secretariat to see paragraph 6.6(1)(a) and (c) of the coastal state allocation criteria applied to their case, but not (b), and this has been properly reflected in the current configuration of the TCAC simulations made by the Secretariat.
+- That subsequent to TCAC12, in consultations between the IOTC Secretariat and GBR, GBR has noted to the Secretariat that para 6.6.(1)(b) would not apply to their case, but that 6.6.(1)(a) and (c) would, and this has been reflected in the current configuration of the TCAC simulations made by the Secretariat.

 ### Historical catches